letaprodoit/lapdi-facepile/README.txt

 * Updated admin_notices hooks to not use inline functions.

 = 1.1.1 =
-* No longer required to set the id and name in display_form (See TSP Easy Dev Change Log Version 1.2)
+* No longer required to set the id and name in display_form (See LAPDI Easy Dev Change Log Version 1.2)

 = 1.1.0 =
 * Now uses Easy Dev for easy plugin development, <a href="https://twitter.com/#bringbackOOD">#bringbackOOD</a>